 The magnitude of each generation resource's response to a Non-Synchronized Reserve Event is its output ten (10) minutes after the start of the event.
 A generation resource's output ten (10) minutes after the event is defined as the greatest output achieved between nine (9) and eleven (11) minutes after the start of the event.
-All generation resources that have been committed to provide Non-Synchronized Reserves must maintain an output level greater than or equal to that which was achieved as of ten (10) minutes after the event, whichever is shorter.
+All generation resources that have been committed to provide Non-Synchronized Reserves must maintain an output level greater than or equal to that which was achieved as of ten (10) minutes after the event for the duration of the event or thirty (30) minutes from the start of the event, whichever is shorter.
 The response actually credited to a given resource will be reduced by the amount the MW output of that resource falls below the level achieved after ten (10) minutes by either the end of the event or after thirty (30) minutes from the start of the event, whichever is shorter.

-In cases where a Non-Synchronized Reserve Event lasts less than ten (10) minutes, nonsynchronized resources are credited with the amount of Non-Synchronized Reserve Event capacity they are assigned.
+In cases where a Non-Synchronized Reserve Event lasts less than ten (10) minutes, non-synchronized resources are credited with the amount of Non-Synchronized Reserve Event capacity they are assigned.